comphilip/koreader-wiki/Home.md

 ## Configuration
 <a name="configuration"/>

 After starting up KOReader, all you need to do is navigate the file manager to a (hidden) library folder and set it as default by long-pressing the file name.
-Files with supported file extensions will show op in this file manager.
+Files with supported file extensions will show up in this file manager.
 Touch gestures for navigating the user interface are explained in [gestures](https://github.com/koreader/koreader/wiki/KOReader-Gestures).
 Read more about less known [useful functions](https://github.com/koreader/koreader/wiki/Tips-and-Tricks).

 * [[Dictionary support]]
 * [[Calibre wireless connection]]